Skip to content

 Three ways to read this:

-• Smallest CPU footprint: Oxidized --cores 4 (8 threads, 389s CPU) already finishes 3.17× faster than TG -j 8 while using 7.64× less CPU.
+• Smallest CPU footprint: Rust --cores 4 (8 threads, 389s CPU) already finishes 3.17× faster than TG -j 8 while using 7.64× less CPU.
 Best choice when CPU/cluster-hours are the constraint.

 Laptop benchmark: Apple M1 Pro (10 cores, 32 GiB)